 Early Christmas shopping

 If you don’t wrap everything early, make sure to get your wrapping supplies bought before the crowds hit the store.
-I like to finish all in store shopping before Thanksgiving when the “real shopping” begins for everyone else.
-I have social anxiety and it’s crippling in crowds.
+I like to finish all in-store shopping before Thanksgiving when the “real shopping” begins for everyone else.
+Since I have social anxiety and it’s crippling in crowds.
 I would do just about anything to avoid the rush.

 Manage holiday stress

 Is there a part of the holidays you hate?
 Do you hate decorating?
 Let that go.
-Do you hate cooking?
+Or do you hate cooking?
 Order a catered meal.
 Don’t let the parts you dread make you dread the holiday.
 Let that part go and the perfect ideas of Christmas and have some fun.

 There’s no such thing as a perfect Christmas.
 The best holidays are the ones where you have fun memories with people.
 Let go of that Martha Stewart image of everything in place and just enjoy those you love.